CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6A - Horizontal Coordinates.md

 Notice that if $\phi > \arctan(\cot(\delta))$, then the sunrise equation predicts $\cos(h) > 1$ which is impossible.
 Likewise, if $\phi < -\arctan(\cot(\delta))$, then $\cos(h) < -1$ which is also impossible.
 This means that the object will not rise or set in these latitudes.
 In particular, if $\cos(h) > 1$, then the object is perpetually below the horizon.
 If $\cos(h) < -1$, then the object is perpetually up.

-The sunrise equation calculates when the center of the Sun (or any other object) is at the horizon.
-Because things have an apparent angular size in the sky, this means that the sunrise equation calculates at what hour angle exactly half of the object is visible.
-To calculate the precise time of first or last visibility, this angular size must be taken into account.
 #### Example 6.5
 <div align="center">
 <table>